Best Business Bank Accounts for LLC: April 2026

 Why we like Bank of America:

+BofA also has better digital tools than other basic accounts.
 You can connect your checking account with apps like QuickBooks, Google Analytics, Expensify, and more.
-This lets you get a crystal clear view of how you're doing.
+This gives you a crystal clear view of how you're doing.

 You even get cash flow projections based on your scheduled transactions.
 So you can make the best plan for your business and stay ahead of the game.

-And if you need help along the way, Bank of America's team of Small Business Specialists are there to support you.
+And if you need help along the way, Bank of America's dedicated business specialists are there to listen to your needs and provide guidance when you need it.
 You can rest easy knowing someone's got your back.

 Downsides: